Tickets On Sale!

 (VIP Tickets are available ONLY online)

-All tickets ordered online will be processed
+All tickets ordered after February 18th, 2016 will be available at

 About Frank Turner

 When is an underdog no longer an underdog?
 Is it when he’s the act who begins the Olympics Opening Ceremony?
 Maybe it’s when he has headlined both Wembley Arena and O2 Arena, two of the UK capital’s biggest venues?
 Or perhaps it’s when each of his records is bigger and more successful than the last: selling more, playing more, infiltrating the nation’s consciousness more?
 Or maybe it’s simpler than that: maybe an underdog is no longer an underdog when he connects in the way that Frank Turner connects, writing songs that inspire their crowd to reflect, to singalong, to holler along, to hold their arms aloft, all at once.